+Alameda County provides oral interpretation services from a qualified interpreter, on a 24- hour basis, at no cost to you.
 You do not have to use a family member or friend as an interpreter.
-Free interpreter, linguistic, and cultural services are available 24 hours a day, 7 days a week.
-To get this handbook in a different language or to get an interpreter, linguistic, and cultural help, call Alameda County Behavioral Health ACCESS Line at 1-800-491-9099 (TTY: 711).
-The phone call is toll free.
+We discourage the use of minors as interpreters, unless it is an emergency.
+Interpreter, linguistic, and cultural services are available 24 hours a day, 7 days a week.
+For language help or to get this handbook in a different language.
+Call Alameda County Behavioral Health ACCESS Line at 1-800-491-9099 (TTY: 711).
+The call is toll-free.